 5) Some divers prefer to carry 2 to 3 extra pounds of weight .9/1.5 kg.
 Near the end of a dive, the air in your tank is less because of your consumption, making you a little lighter as you start your slow ascent to do your safety stop near the 15’/5m point.

 Great!
-Now that you have the correct amount of weights, you are are not ready to prepare to descend.
+Now that you have the correct amount of weights, you are now ready to prepare to descend.

 1) Prepare to descend